A Little Town Named Rice

 The next time you drive I-45 between Houston and Dallas, don’t let road weariness prevent you from seeing the Rice Stadium.

 Yep, there it is, about ten miles north of Corsicana, just west of the highway.
-While not as imposing as the concrete edifice that dominates the west side of the Rice University campus, this smaller Rice Stadium is equally symbolic of the widespread influence of the great 19th-century entrepreneur William Marsh Rice.
+While not as imposing as the massive concrete edifice of the Rice Stadium, which dominates the west side of the Rice University campus in Houston, this smaller Rice Stadium is equally symbolic of the widespread influence of the great 19th-century entrepreneur William Marsh Rice.
 It is the stadium of the small town of Rice, Texas.

 The area that is now Rice was originally settled in the 1860s, but at the time, it didn’t have a name and couldn’t properly be called a town—only about a dozen families lived in the general vicinity.
 In 1872, however, the Houston and Texas Central Railway, one of the railroads co-owned by William Marsh Rice, ran lines through the area, and Rice donated land for a station, a church, and a cemetery.
 Where there had been only a few scattered homes, there was suddenly a town, and the locals named it for their benefactor.